Art&Craft

 Mother of boats

 Allain lives and works in the south of France.
-He was born in Paris, but at some point he found it too grey and moved south buying 2 acres of land.
-Here he built his own house and workshop using the experience as a carpenter and joiner he gained in his youth.
+He was born in Paris, but at a certain point it seemed too gray for him and he moved to the south buying 2 acres of land.
+Here he built his own house and workshop using the experience as a carpenter and joiner that he gained in his youth.
 The workshop is made at the base of a rocky area, half in the rock, so it is warm in winter and cool in summer.

 roots